KilledByAPixel/ZzFX/README.md

 # [LIVE DEMO!](http://zzfx.3d2k.com)

 ZzFX Features
-- Micro synth engine with 6 controllable parameters, you can add more.
+- Micro synth engine with 6 controllable parameters.
 - Seeded sounds can also be played using as few as 4 bytes, ex: z(3)
 - Able to produce a wide variety of sound effect types.
-- Tiny footprint, after being minified, ZzFX is only 352 bytes!
+- Tiny footprint, after being minified, ZzFX is only 352 bytes uncompressed!

 ZzFX UI Features
 - The UI is just a seed browser for ZzFX.